 where $\widetilde{\Pi}^l_k$ denotes the composition $\Pi^l_k \circ \Theta_*$, and $\Theta_*$ is (with abuse of notation) the map which takes an element $g \in G_k$ to the unique transverse element $\Theta_* g \in G^T_k$ where $\Theta \in I^{k+1}_0$. \item The affine map $\phi$ is continuous. \end{enumerate} \end{definition}

 Let us make a few comments on this definition.

 \begin{remarks} \begin{itemize} \item At this point we could be more general assuming only that the space $V$ is a $O_\uparrow(n, 1)$-set.
-The restriction to vector space representations is not relevant to some large extent since we can embed any reasonable $O_\uparrow(n, 1)$-set into a (linear) representation of $O_\uparrow(n, 1)$, see \cite[Chapter~7,~Section~1.3]{Procesi}.
+The restriction to vector space representations is in an sense irrelevant, since we can embed any reasonable $O_\uparrow(n, 1)$-set into a (linear) representation of $O_\uparrow(n, 1)$, see \cite[Chapter~7,~Section~1.3]{Procesi}.
 The only non-trivial point is that the map $\Phi: G_k \to V$ has to be linear.
-Invariants depending polynomially on the leading term in the asymptotic expansion of $g - b$ (the so-called mass aspect) have been recently introduced, see e.g. \cite{LiNguyen}. \item We called these objects masses instead of ``invariants'' since we strictly speaking do not get something independent of the chosen chart at infinity.
-The situation is the same for the classical mass.
+Invariants depending polynomially on the leading term in the asymptotic expansion of $g - b$ (the so-called mass aspect) have recently been introduced, see for example \cite{LiNguyen}. \item We call these objects ``masses'' instead of ``invariants'' since we strictly speaking do not get something independent of the chosen chart at infinity.
+The situation is the same for the classical asymptotically hyperbolic mass.
 If one insists on having a true invariant, one has to look at the $O_\uparrow(n,1)$-orbit to which $\Phi(g)$ belongs.